dankeyy/superlambda.py/README.md

 This is supercharged multi-line capable lambda statements for snake lang. \
 Small digression - this implementation is pretty hand-wavey, naive, and frankly stupid. \
-[Being lazy as I am, I don't write any special voodoo parser, literally looping over text. more on that later] Created merely for entertainment purposes, don't try this at work (home may be ok).
+[Being lazy as I am, I don't write any special voodoo parser, literally looping over text. more on that later] Created merely for entertainment purposes, don't try this at work (home may be ok).\
+Usage is the same as incdec, see section [how codecs](#how-codecs)

 As always;
 # the why, the what, the how

 ### the why
-So at first I was hesitant whether or not to take a shot at this, because well I've already dove nose deep into codecs when working on (incdec)[https://github.com/dankeyy/incdec.py] and didn't wanna get repetetive.
+So at first I was hesitant whether or not to take a shot at this, because well I've already dove nose deep into codecs when working on [incdec](https://github.com/dankeyy/incdec.py) and didn't wanna get repetetive.
 [And this kinda stuff is pretty codecs centered, as it is definetly not syntactically correct.]

 But I've come to think multi line lambdas are a pretty cool worthy goal.\